cu-numcomp/spring22-project-liho2210/Pres.md

 The minimum is defined.
 Cost is reduced from 4.5125e+01 to 5.02552e-16 and the minimum converges to 10.

 ## Questions
+One question I have aboue this software is how the flow of functions works throughout the installed directories.
+There are binary files which will run and invoke the Ceres analysis, but I don't fully understand where to put new files as to make adjustments and experiment with custom values/functions.
+I will continue to investigate as I work through more tutorials.

 ## Potential Experiments
+A potential experimant for this software would be to analyze the iterative process Ceres follows to solve a complex rootfinding or optimization problem, and compare the cost to that of a different process or simpler solver technique.

 ```python